IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - Add filter to Scraper.compile_streamers_db() that throws out all livestreams with under 5 viewers (for data volume's sake)
+ - Move TimeLogs() class to logs.py

 #### What is still in development?
 Known Issues?
  - Create a Logs class for writing to/from log files.
 Specifically, we want to log the filter stats on livestreams